 The number one thing you can do to reduce carbon emissions is make sure you’re driving the most fuel efficient cars possible.
 If you’re in the market for a new car, fuel efficiency should be a top priority.
 A plug-in hybrid car may save you big while also dramatically reducing your carbon footprint.

-The all-electric Nissan Leaf gets over 100mpg (!) and doesn’t cost much more than comparable gas-powered cars.
+The new generation of all-electric cars (EVs) can go over 200 miles on a charge, and don’t cost much more than comparable gas-powered cars, especially once you take rebates and savings in gas into account.
 Plug in to your home solar power system and you have a zero-emissions ride!

 Even if you don’t need a new car right now, you can go green with smart driving habits that can significantly increase your fuel efficiency.
 Here are the top tips from efficiency experts: